-Everyone has work or job search horror stories to tell.
-Here are 10 of the funniest job horror stories from around the web.
+Everyone has work or job search horror stories to tell, but some are worse than others.

 10. Concerned Employer

 “Firing a married couple who had just bought a house and were expecting their first child.
 The husband was simply fired because they (upper management) figured he'd be mad that his wife was fired.”

 “I instantly realize, of course, that there had indeed been a dollar on that table and I tell them that, and that I know that dollar is somewhere deep in the bucket, since that was the first table I had bussed and the bucket was now full, and since I don't empty the buckets, I obviously wasn't stealing… They say if it isn't in that bucket I'm fired.”

 “I sent a digital resume and cover letter via email to apply for a position as a technical writer.
 Within a few hours, a message from the director in charge of hiring came via email.
 Full of anticipation, I opened the email to find a terse message: ‘your resume is infected with a virus and has been quarantined.'
 A person cannot recover from an infected resume.
 I did not pursue the position further.”